-The deletion of the Windows Update Files is made with the aim to gain more space into the computer's hardware, to eliminate the corrupted and outdated files.
+The deletion of the Windows Update Files is made to gain more space into the computer's hardware, to eliminate the corrupted and outdated files.
 Windows Update is running in the backend with the frequency selected by the Windows user.
 If you have not selected a regular update, when Windows updates are available, you are notified by a notification window.
 Usually are transmitted information related to the size of the updates.
 Thus you will know how much space you need for updates.

 Windows 7, or Windows 8 operating system requires 16 GB available hard disk space for the 32-bit version, or 20 GB for the 64-bit version.
-It is recommended to have a free space of 40 - 50 GB on the partition you intend to install Windows, in order to have enough space for updates, also.
+It is recommended to have a free space of 40 - 50 GB on the partition you intend to install Windows, to have enough space for updates, also.

-The reasons for the deletion of the updated files are to save more sapce on hard drive, avoid corrupt files harm the computer.
-However, the most essential reasons is that Windows doesn't make any cleanup after finished updating the system.
+The reasons for the deletion of the updated files are to save more space on the hard drive, avoid corrupt files harm the computer.
+However, the most essential reasons are that Windows doesn't make any cleanup after finished updating the system.
 Outdated and / or corrupted files give so many headaches, that we strongly think to give up the computer and buy another one (probably with another operating system).
 But we don't have to push things so far because remedial solutions exist even within the Windows operating system.

-The size for the update files are differerent and depend on the version of Windows you have on your computer, and updates you want to do.
+The size for the update files are different and depend on the version of Windows you have on your computer, and updates you want to do.
 For example, if you have Windows 8, you need 3000 MB of available space to install the 32-bit version of Windows 8.1, and 3850 MB of available space to install the 64-bit version of Windows 8.1.

-Go to Start, search after All Programs menu, click on Accessories, and after click on System Tools.
+Go to Start, search after All Programs menu, click on Accessories, and after a click on System Tools.
 The final step is to click on Disk Cleanup.